Skip to main content

 Where to apply: Start with SCDHHS.
 The Medicaid start page explains Healthy Connections, and the Medicaid portal is the official online application path.
 Your AAA can help you understand which office to call, but Medicaid decides Medicaid eligibility.

 Reality check: An AAA call does not approve waiver care.
 You may need financial papers, medical details, and an assessment.
-Ask whether the person needs Community Long-Term Care, regular Medicaid, hospice, PACE, or another route.
+Disabled older adults may also want our disabled seniors guide for disability-focused contacts.

 Housing, utilities, taxes, and home safety referrals